sabinemm/fruit-game/README.md

 * Several levels
 * "Victory" overlay appears when the game is finished with an option to click to restart
 * "Game Over" overlay appears when time runs out.
+* The page refreshes when clicked on Game Over or Victory overlay.

 ###  Existing features